Skip to Content

 Needless to say, the specific card doesn’t provide significant performance gains to the OS.

-Look for a card with enough storage, at least 2 GB of storage space (like the one linked above).
+Look for a card with enough storage, and at least 2 GB of storage space (like the one linked above).
 The greater, the better.

 We recommend this 32 GB Lexar Micro SD Card or The SanDisk Ultra microSDHC UHS-I if you want more space.